Edit on GitHub

 {% tag %}

-Tags provide a more fluent way to describe template logic.
+Tags provide a more fluent way to describe template logic and implement conditions or flow.

 {% if stormCloudComing %}